Denmark Copy link

 The context: Responding to criticism that VCs in Spain had traditionally been too risk-averse to invest in tech startups, recent investment figures have shown a more positive investment trend in the country.
 The Spanish Government has focused intervention on public-private investment in the skills and infrastructure required to drive uptake of AI in both sectors, with a clear focus on AI for citizens’ benefit.

 The strategy: Spain’s €1.5 billion National AI strategy in Spanish only is focused on reducing social inequality and promoting AI adoption in the private and public sector.
 The strategy capitalises on Spain’s supercomputing capabilities, aims to incentivise sustainable storage capabilities, and announces the creation of Spanish language foundation models (in partnership with IBM) to make up for the lack of linguistic diversity in current models.
+In late 2024, the Spanish Ministry of Culture released a legislative proposal [Spanish only] on Extended Collective Licensing aimed at regulating the use of copyright-protected works in the development of AI models.

 What this means for founders Copy link